sugarlabs/edit-fonts-activity/_posts/2016-05-05-refined-proposal.md

 3.4 This module will also contain predefined text templates eg. "the quick brown fox jumps over the lazy dog"  and a export image button to save a image of the rendered font

-#### Milestone 4: Glyph Editor with Added Functionality 1
+#### Milestone 4: Glyph Editor with Added Functionality 1 + Packaging

 4.0 Implement spiro spline curve fitting as can be done with inkscape

+4.1 Get the code integrated in the main sugar distribution

 #### Milestone 5: Glyph Editor with Added Functionality 2

 5.0 Implement curve offsetting that will be used in skeleton based glyph design

-#### Milestone 6: Packaging
+#### Milestone 6: Glyph Editor with Added Functionality 3

-6.0 Get the code integrated in the main sugar distribution
+6.0 To be decided